reymon359/how-to-live/advices/What you want, is constantly changing/index.md

 ---
 name: 'What you want is constantly changing'
-Categories: ['Growth', 'Change', 'Choices', 'Unknown']
+Categories: ['Growth', 'Change', 'Choices', 'Personality', 'Unknown']
 ---
 # What you want is constantly changing